Skip to content

 Committed to providing relief and support for Southeast Asia's persecuted christian communities.

-Through it all, Christians in Southeast Asia remain committed to the way of God’s kingdom.
+Through it all, Christians in SEA remain committed to the way of God’s kingdom.

 Light for the Underground Church (Where Most Needed)